 In school my kids eat what they want, this includes meat and fish.
 It’s not an option for me to bring them home for lunch and in Spain packed lunches are unheard of, so I let them choose what they want.
 I’m noticing now that they are refusing the meat and fish options and that’s without me asking them to do this.
 I’ve tried not to make it a huge issue, just keeping them informed and constantly giving them yummy plant-based choices.

 I put sneaky veg/pulses into everything; smoothies are great for this, I often put a piece of nori, dried apricots or silken tofu in there.
 Avocados work great in their chocolate mousse and I chop spinach so tiny they don’t even know it exists and then put it in loads of things.
 Lots of wholemeal pasta, bread and rice.
 They need a good varied diet.
 Furthermore, my kids take half a tablet each daily of the VEG 1 supplement from the Vegan Society and this also contains iodine and selenium.

 A Better World

 I’m happy with the way I have encouraged my family to become vegan.
 I haven’t pushed them, just gently ‘nudged’ as I like to think of it.
 It can be daunting at first, but given time it becomes second nature.
-You and your family will have an abundance of energy and a clear conscious knowing that you’re doing your bit to make this a better world for your kids and their kids.
+You and your family will have an abundance of energy and a clear conscience knowing that you’re doing your bit to make this a better world for your kids and their kids.